albar965/albar965.github.io/littlenavmap-faq.md

    or press `Ctrl+R` to clear all search criteria.
 -  **Search or flight plan tables shows strange column names like** `airport_id` **or others:** This can happen if the program is updated.
-Use :ref:`reset-view` in the context menu of the result table.
+Use `Reset View` in the context menu of the result table.
 -  **The flight plan elevation profile has errors or invalid elevation data:** The online elevation data contains several known errors.
 Use